Juniata College Student Conduct Philosophy

 F. Alternative to Administrative Hearing

-In the case of first-time alleged conduct violations, the hearing officer may opt to send the responding student a letter that serves as a reminder of the College policy in lieu of a formal hearing.
+In the case of first-time alleged conduct violations, the hearing officer may opt to send the responding student a letter that serves as a reminder of the College policy in lieu of an administrative hearing.
 Within this letter, the alleged violation, date of alleged violation, time of alleged violation, location of alleged violation, and an explanation of the College policy will be presented.
 The responding student will be granted the opportunity to opt for a hearing, and must do so prior to the date listed in the letter, usually 5 business days.
 A student’s choice to not respond to the letter will be interpreted as acceptance of the written warning, and the written warning will be documented as the sanction for a finding of “responsible.”

-H. Determination of Responsibility
+G. Determination of Responsibility

 Following the Administrative Hearing, the hearing officer will take into consideration all information in the case including, but not limited to, students’ previous conduct records, conversation and statements during hearings, written complaints, incident reports, witness statements, and other relevant information.
 No decisions regarding any of the responding students will be made until all parties conduct meetings have concluded.
 After review of this information, the hearing officer will make a determination to:

-1. Find the accused student was not responsible for a violation of the Code of Conduct.
+- Find the accused student was not responsible for a violation of the Code of Conduct.

-2. Find the accused student was responsible, more likely than not, for violating the Code of Conduct.
+- Find the accused student was responsible, more likely than not, for violating the Code of Conduct.

 If responsible, the hearing officer will outline relevant sanctions that a responsible student must complete.
 An explanation of the sanction, including a timeline for completion, will be presented.

-I. Conduct Sanctions
+H. Conduct Sanctions

 One or more of the following sanctions may be imposed upon any student for any single violation of the Code of Conduct: